 - Model and encourage the importance and the value of service to the profession and society

 How Will the Program Measure Its Success in Meeting These Goals?

-The PA program must define, publish, and make readily available to enrolled and prospective students general program information to include: the most current annual student attrition information
+The PA program must define, publish, and make readily available to enrolled and prospective students general program information including: the most current annual student attrition information.